 - Go on a weekday to beat the crowd

-Dario Sattui, the winery owner, owns two wineries and is from a fourth generation wine family that went out of business during prohibition.
-He decided to bring back the family business and bought the property when there was only 16 wineries in Napa.
+Dario Sattui, the winery owner, owns two wineries and is from a fourth-generation wine family that went out of business during prohibition.
+He decided to bring back the family business and bought the property when there were only 16 wineries in Napa.
 In 1993 he started working on the property by planting 30 acres of grapes and building caves into the mountain.
 He then got the idea of making a 13th century Tuscany style castle.
-The castle is 121,000 square feet and took 15 years to build, it was opened in 2008.
-The castle has 107 rooms and 95 are dedicated to wine, 4 levels above and 4 levels below.
-Wine flows through the walls in the castle as it is gravity fed from the tanks down to the barrels below.
+The castle is 121,000 square feet and took 15 years to build; it was opened in 2008.
+The castle has 107 rooms, and 95 are dedicated to wine, four levels above, and four levels below.
+The wine flows through the walls in the castle as it is gravity fed from the tanks down to the barrels below.

-After booking my tour, I arrived 15 minutes early and walked around the property taking photos of the beautiful castle.
-It is a popular destination, and even on a weekdays there are always lots of people exploring the area.
-I have been told that on the weekend this spot is crazy and can see 1,000s of tourists in a day, which is why it is important to book a tour in advance.
+After booking my tour, I arrived 15 minutes early and walked around the property, taking photos of the beautiful castle.
+It is a popular destination, and even on weekdays, there are always lots of people exploring the area.
+I have been told that on the weekend, this spot is crazy and can see 1,000s of tourists in a day, which is why it is essential to book a tour in advance.

-I got on a tour with the fabulous Kerry and we started exploring the castle.
-Here are some of the things you see, but I recommend going on the tour yourself, $35 seemed like a good value for what you got to see and the wine / grape juice you can taste.
+I got on a tour with the fabulous Kerry, and we started exploring the castle.
+Here are some of the things you see, but I recommend going on the tour yourself, $35 (as of 2017) seemed like a good value for what you got to see and the wine/grape juice you can taste.

-The courtyard is the next stop and it is a beautiful area designed to look like how it would have in the time period of the castle.
+The courtyard is the next stop, and it is a beautiful area designed to look like how it would have in the period of the castle.
 It even has an upper room that nobility would have stayed in and is used for concerts and other things.